bio-tools/biotoolsDocs/IFB_tools.rst

    A well maintained **change log** wlll make it easier for users and contributors to see precisely what notable changes have been made between each release (or version) of the project.
 For some great advice, see `keepachangelog.com <a href ="https://keepachangelog.com/en/1.0.0/">`_.

 .. note::
-   Command-line tools should always have human-readable description of their interface.
+   Command-line tools should always have a human-readable description of their **command-line options**.
 If a machine-readable command-line specification (a file) is also available, then you should link to that in the `Download`_ section.

 .. important::